statechannels/nitro-protocol/docs/nitro-intro.md

 ## Account topology

-The below diagram show various transactions connect externally owned acccounts; and adjudicator, asset-holder and token contract accounts deployed to the Ethereum blockchain.
+The below diagram show various transactions connect externally owned accounts; and adjudicator, asset-holder and token contract accounts deployed to the Ethereum blockchain.
 Clicking on the contract account will take you to the source code for that contract.

 <div class="mermaid">
 graph LR